dyrtool/dyrtool/README.md

 - 👀 I’m interested in programming, IT security and video games
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me:
+- 📫 How to reach me: discord: dyrtool#0309

-my discord: dyrtool#0309

 <!---